jai-dev07/task-managment-app/README.md

 Usage
 Add a new task by clicking the "Add Task" button.
-Edit a task by clicking the "Edit" button on the table row.
+Edit a task by clicking the "Edit" button.
-Mark a task as completed by checking the check icon.
+View the task details clicking the "view/eye" button Mark a task as completed by checking the check icon.
 Reorder the tasks by dragging in the table.
 Delete a task by clicking the "Delete" button on the task card.